GNOME/gtksourceview/docs/style-reference.md

 - `weight`

+The weight attribute was added in GtkSourceView 5.4.

 The weight of the matched text block.
 The default value is "normal" but you may use any of the [enum@Pango.Weight] nicks or optionally a numeric value equivalent to the weights of CSS.